-The University of the Sunshine Coast's student loan scheme provides short-term loans to students who are Australian or New Zealand citizens or Australian permanent residents currently enrolled in a USC degree program.
+The University of the Sunshine Coast's student loan scheme provides short-term loans to students who are Australian, Permanent Humanitarian Visa Holders, New Zealand citizens or Australian permanent residents currently enrolled in a USC degree program.

 - up to A$500 (maximum) are available (with approval of Student Services and Engagement), and

 - usually take up to seven working days for approval and processing